 - 5. Optionally, in the Preferred Role field, type the Amazon Resource Name (ARN) of the role that you want to assume when authenticated through AD FS. - 6.
+Optionally, in the Session Duration field, type the duration, in seconds, of the role session. - 7.
 If the AD FS service must be accessed through an HTTP proxy, select the Use HTTP Proxy For IdP Host check box.
-For information about configuring the proxy connection, see Configuring Proxy Connections on Windows on page 32. - 7.
-Optionally, if you do not want the driver to verify the AD FS server certificate, select the SSL Insecure check box. - 8.
+For information about configuring the proxy connection, see Configuring Proxy Connections on Windows on page 36. - 8.
+Optionally, if you do not want the connector to verify the AD FS server certificate, select the SSL Insecure check box. - 9.
 To save your settings and close the Authentication Options dialog box, click OK.